AlexsandroANP/ChinaDaily-Corpus/README.md

 # ChinaDaily-Corpus
 Parallel Text (C-E) as Corpus from ChinaDaily website.
 Only for purpose of LANGUAGE LEARNING.

+Searching function powered by Streamlit.